 Well, I could, but I don’t think I would be able to go near the scales for the next century for fear of having consumed about a gazillion calories!

-So, I created a raspberry tiramisu instead.
-I know the boys love trifle and this comes pretty close in flavour and texture to that.
+So, I created an easy raspberry tiramisu instead.
+I know the boys love trifle and this fruity tiramisu comes pretty close in flavour and texture to that.
+So we could call this a raspberry tiramisu trifle if you’d prefer.

-Indulgent dessert recipes like this are great for parties and entertaining.
-You’ll be guaranteed to impress when you bring this out and serve with a cool glass of wine.
+Indulgent dessert recipes like this are also great for parties and entertaining.
+You’ll be guaranteed to impress your friends when you bring this out and serve with a cool glass of white wine.

-I like to really soak the sponge fingers, the raspberry flavour should be soaked right through to the middle, so leave them in the raspberry sauce until they become pretty soggy, just handle with care so you don’t just create a spongy mess!
+I like to really soak the sponge fingers, the raspberry flavour should be soaked right through to the middle, so leave them in the raspberry sauce but remove them just before they become too soggy, just handle with care when you are layering the tiramisu so you don’t just create a spongy mess!

 - 24 Sponge Fingers